Weizhe-Chen/habitat-tutorials/tutorials/basic_concepts/actions.md

 # Habitat Action Introduction

 Action is the abstraction that agent can execute in the environment — such as moving forward, turning left, or stopping.
 In Habitat-Lab, an action is a command you give the agent during `env.step(action_name)`.
 The action is created, registered, and refered to in a config file(typically in `task/xxx.yaml`)
+> Unlike traditional robotics config, `action` in habitat is connected to the task, not directly to the agent.
+This is because different tasks may require different action spaces, action semantics, and goal conditions, even for the same agent and scene

 ## Action Creation and Use Pipeline